The calibration method for the Thermal Insulation functional

 \subsection{Summary of results}

 The purpose of this article is to provide minimality criteria for the thermal insulation functional by construction of calibrations.
+Besides minimality criteria, we are also simply interested in understanding what calibrations look like for this kind of problem.
 The article is divided into two parts.
-In the first part, we fix an open set $A$ of $\R^n$ and we consider the functional
+In the first part, we fix an open set $A$ of $\R^n$ and we consider the homogeneous functional

 where $u \in SBV(A)$.
 In Theorem~\ref{thm_harmonic}, we present a sufficient condition so that a non-negative harmonic function $u \colon A \to \R$ is a minimizer of $E_0$ among all competitors $v \in SBV(A)$ with $\set{v \ne u} \subset \subset A$.
-The condition is also necessary in dimension one but likely not in higher dimension.
+The condition is also necessary in dimension one but not in higher dimension.
 An anologous questions had been studied for the homogeneous Mumford-Shah functional